 The CDC classifies some variants as:

 The table below shows variants that have been observed in New York City and their classification.
-Currently, B.1.1.7 (alpha) and B.1.617.2 (delta) are the most widespread variants in the city.
-We are also closely monitoring P.1 (gamma) and B.1.526 (iota), which have been spreading rapidly in the U.S. and other countries.
+Currently, B.1.617.2 (delta) is the most widespread variant in the city.
+We will continue to closely monitor these variants and any new ones as they develop.

 Note: To help with reference, the World Health Organization (WHO) has assigned Greek letters to variants, such as: alpha (B.1.1.7), iota (B.1.526), gamma (P.1) and delta (B.1.617.2).